Art-Sells/Arells/Build-Notes.md

 ### iOS & Android App(work on this together)
 - iOS App (UI Layer)
-- - Tagline: Built to prevent bear market losses.
+- - Tagline: Psychologically protects investments from bear market losses.
-- - Desc: Custody Digital Assets with Arells, and watch as it autonomously protectins your investments from downturns.
+- - Desc: Custody Digital Assets with Arells, and watch as it autonomously protects your investments from downturns.
 - - submission: A blockchain interface app that connects users to decentralized protocols.
 The app itself performs no custody or transactions, custodial transactions are handled by an autonomous system and AWS-based coordinations.